 Bus departs from Mt.
 Vernon Marketplace at 8:00am: return by 6:00pm

-RLC is partnering with Collette Vacations to offer our community exciting travel opportunities.
+RLC is partnering with Collette Vacations to offer you exciting travel opportunities!
 Collette is known for handling the details with expertise while you realize the rewards of travel.

 $2,999 pp double occupancy